 They went with last year’s partner.
 I’m okay with that.

 I tell this story not as a humblebrag about our integrity, but rather to illustrate how complicated the world of publishing has become.
-It used to be that mostly required a newspaper or TV station to divulge when a story was about their parent company.
+It used to be that transparency in publishing mostly required a newspaper or TV station to divulge when a story was about their parent company.
 Would that the world were still so simple.

 Publishing is a difficult business.
 In the case of many publishers, ad revenues are declining at the same time as consumers are increasingly less willing to pay subscriptions for content because of its perceived ubiquity.